So you’ve got an awesome business idea and want to bring it to life.

 Observation might include visiting your competitors store and actually watching what people buy.
 (Don’t be creepy though.)
 Another experiment would be to try a free trial with a software service competitor then reaching out to a few other users and get their thoughts on the product.

-Make a list of your top 5 potential customers and invite them to your office or a coffee shop for a couple drinks.
-After you spend some time enjoying their company, ask them to answer a few questions about your business idea and minimum viable product.
-(Which we’ll talk about putting together below.)
+Here’s another great way to get inside your customers mind and figure out their pains.
+List your top 5 potential customers and invite them to your office or a coffee shop for a couple drinks.
+After you spend some time enjoying their company, ask them to answer a few questions about your business idea and minimum viable product (MVP).

 These questions could be something like:

-That’s what a SWOT is.
-It’s like your best friend telling you that your current strategy or idea sucks.
-It lets you know where your true skills are.
-It also uncovers any weaknesses you’d like to deny.
+SWOT’s like your best friend telling you your current strategy or idea sucks.
+It lets you know where your true skills are and uncovers any weaknesses you’d like to deny.

 Easy enough, right?

-Here’s an example.
-Let’s say you’re a landscaper.
-You specialize in custom designed decorative gardens, and it’s your biggest strength.
+Let’s say you’re a landscaper who specializes in custom-designed decorative gardens, and it’s your biggest strength.
 Your customer service is outstanding and you focus on building long-term relationships with your clients.

-Your biggest weakness is you’re a small operation, and you don’t have the equipment that larger landscaping firms have.
-After a SWOT analysis, you see the connection between leveraging your strengths against your weaknesses.
+Your biggest weakness is you’re a small operation, and you don’t have equipment like larger landscaping firms.

 A useful approach when looking at opportunities is to look at your strengths and ask yourself whether these open up any opportunities.
 Alternatively, look at your weaknesses and ask yourself whether you could open up opportunities by eliminating them.